Last Updated on December 17, 2019

-Working Title’s Tim Bevan and Eric Fellner (Atonement, Les Miserables, Victoria & Abdul and the upcoming Rebecca), and Blueprint Pictures’ Graham Broadbent and Pete Czernin (The Guernsey Literary and Potato Peel Pie Society) are producing.
+Working Title’s Tim Bevan and Eric Fellner (Atonement, Les Miserables, Victoria & Abdul, Rebecca), and Blueprint Pictures’ Graham Broadbent and Pete Czernin (The Guernsey Literary and Potato Peel Pie Society) produced.
 The British costume drama was filmed in England.

 When can we watch Emma?

 What other versions of Emma are available?

 The most recent adaptation of “Emma” was the BBC 2009 mini-series starring Romola Garai.
 Before that, in 1996, Gwyneth Paltrow starred in the titular role for the screen, as did Kate Beckinsale in the television movie.
 That means it has been more than twenty years since we’ve seen “Emma” as a feature-length costume drama for the big screen.
 Are you ready for a new version of “Emma”?

 If you enjoyed this post, be sure to see The Period Films List, with the best historical and costume dramas sorted by era.
 You’ll want to read about the upcoming adaptation of Pride and Prejudice.
 You’ll also want to see the news about Sanditon.